Node Sources Overview

-A Resource Model Source is a way to share information about your infrastructure to Rundeck as Nodes.
+A Node Source (also referenced as Resource Model Source in some docs) is a way to share information about your infrastructure to Rundeck as Nodes.

-To add nodes to a project, add one or more node model sources to a project
+To add Nodes to a project, add one or more Node Sources to a project

 - Under Edit Nodes, select Sources and Add a new Node Source+